-- a.
-For provision of services, supply of goods or lease of goods contracts: - a. direct award may be adopted for contracts which value is below € 20.000: - b. prior consultation may be adopted for contracts which value is below € 75.000; and - c. public tender or limited tender with prior qualification (or negotiation procedure or competitive dialogue, when the respective conditions are met) without notice in the Official Journal of the European Union (OJEU) may be adopted for contracts which value is below the European thresholds (€ 139,000 or € 214,000, depending on whether the contracting authority is the State or other entities, respectively).

-- b.
-For public works contracts: - a. direct award may be adopted for contracts which value is below € 30.000: - b. prior consultation may be adopted for contracts which value is below € 150,000; and - c. public tender or limited tender with prior qualification (or negotiation procedure or competitive dialogue, when the respective conditions are met) without notice in the OJEU may be adopted for contracts which value is below the European thresholds (€ 5,350,000). - c.
-For other types of contracts: - a. direct award may be adopted for contracts which value is below € 50,000; and - b. prior consultation may be adopted for contracts which value is below € 100,000.
+- a) For provision of services, supply of goods or lease of goods contracts: i) Direct award may be adopted for contracts which value is below € 20,000; ii) Prior consultation may be adopted for contracts which value is below € 75,000; and iii) Public tender or limited tender with prior qualification (or negotiation procedure or competitive dialogue, when the respective conditions are met) without notice in the Official Journal of the European Union (OJEU) may be adopted for contracts which value is below the European thresholds (€ 140,000 or € 215,000, depending on whether the contracting authority is the State or other entities, respectively). - b) For public works contracts: i) Direct award may be adopted for contracts which value is below € 30,000; ii) Prior consultation may be adopted for contracts which value is below € 150,000; and iii) Public tender or limited tender with prior qualification (or negotiation procedure or competitive dialogue, when the respective conditions are met) without notice in the OJEU may be adopted for contracts which value is below the European thresholds (€ 5,382,000). - c) For other types of contracts: i) Direct award may be adopted for contracts which value is below € 50,000; and ii) Prior consultation may be adopted for contracts which value is below € 100,000.